Adam Sanders: Music career

 Sanders began his artist journey by testing the market with singles.
 His first single, "Nothin’ To Do But Drink", premiered on SiriusXM's The Highway in June 2014.
 "Somewhere That You Don’t Go", followed on the channel and saw success by being named a "Highway Find".
 The video for his third single, "Thunder" drew attention from Rolling Stone, who called it "emotionally-charged, ominous" and "intense".
 Sanders toured extensively in 2015 with Cole Swindell.

 Sanders continued to release singles in 2016.
 The video for "About To" drew from horror film inspiration and spent time in rotation on CMT.
 The song and video received critical acclaim from CMT, Taste of Country, and The Boot.
 The single "I've Been Meaning To Call" was inspired by his relationship with his mom.
 He toured with Cam on her Burning House Tour.

 Sanders released two singles, "Thankful For" and "Over Did It", ahead of his May 2018 self-titled debut EP.
 The EP charted at No. 33 on Billboard’s Country Albums.
 The video for "Over Did It" rotated on CMT music.

 In February 2020, Sanders released a feel good song, called "Ruled The World", which Billboard called an "infectious tune".
 The song was a collaboration on multiple levels.
 It was written by Sanders, Hunter Phelps, and Chris LaCorte.
 Singer-songwriters Hunter Phelps, Ray Fulcher, Cash Campbell, Faren Rachels, Josh Mirenda, Mitch Rossell, and Drew Parker join Sanders in providing vocals for the song.
 Tracy Lawrence, Aaron Tippin, and Shenandoah’s Marty Raybon and Mike McGuire joined for the video.

 Sanders showcases his talents at singing the songs that he wrote in his January 2021 album, Adam Sanders (Live).
 The album includes Sanders's version of the number one hits that he wrote: Cole Swindell's, Ain't Worth the Whiskey and Dustin Lynch's, Hell of a Night.
 The album is Sanders's way of bringing live music to his fans that couldn't experience live shows during the pandemic.

 In May 2021, Sanders released What If I’m Right, his first full-length studio album.
 What If I'm Right features the single, "Daddy, Jesus and Earnhardt".
 The song is a tribute to NASCAR legend, Dale Earnhardt.
 Sanders told People Magazine that he and his father were watching as Earnhardt crashed and that "losing him had a major impact for me".
 People wrote that the song "could go and make Sanders a country music superstar".
 The title track "What If I'm Right", caught Rolling Stone's attention, as they wrote that it's "a meaty production of big drums and bigger guitars, with an emphasis on how it’ll play on radio and for the seats at the back of the arena, delivered in a confident tenor".

+In December 2025, Sanders won the first season of CBS/Paramount+ music competition The Road, earning a $250,000 prize, a recording contract, and a performance slot at the Stagecoach Music Festival.